mdekorte/Pragmatic_Similarity_Computation/README.md

 # ISG Pragmatic Similarity Code
-## Author: Marcel de Korte, revised for generality and easy of use from Andy Segura
+## Author: Marcel de Korte, based on code by Andy Segura

-This toolkit is intended for computing the pragmatic similarity between a reference sample and a set of target audio samples.
+This code can be used to compute the pragmatic similarity between a recorded utterance and a set of reference audio samples, and have it return the most similar utterance.
+It is thus a re-release of the Pragmatically Similar Utterance Finder Demonstration (Ward and Segura, Interspeech 2024).
+Its main difference is the easier install process: the key dataset is already included and does not need a separate install, and control is via a Jupyter notebook, rather than via a user interface.
+This allows for easy experimentation to understand the workings of the similarity metric.
+However, this version lacks the ability to "eavesdrop" on a human-human conversation and pull out live utterances to use as search seeds.
+It is therefore less suitable for live demos (since speech produced in response to a prompt is generally not very similar to anything in the reference set, which is all taken from live dialogs, and exhibits spontaneous speaking patterns and a rich diversity of pragmatic intents).

 ## Installation